tezos/tezos/src/proto/alpha/docs/language.md

 each contract at origination time.
 This is ensured statically by checking on origination that the code preserves the type of the global data.
-For this, the code of the contract is checked to be of the following type lambda (pair (pair tez 'arg) 'global) -> (pair 'ret 'global) where 'global is the type of the original global store given on origination.
-The contract also takes a parameter and an amount, and returns a value, hence the complete calling convention above.
+For this, the code of the contract is checked to be of the following type lambda (pair 'arg 'global) -> (pair 'ret 'global) where 'global is the type of the original global store given on origination.
+The contract also takes a parameter and returns a value, hence the complete calling convention above.

 ### Empty contract

-Because of the calling convention, the empty sequence is not a valid contract of type `(contract unit unit)`.
-The code for building a contract of such a type must take a `unit` argument, an amount in `tez`, and transform a unit global storage, and must thus be of type `(lambda (pair (pair tez unit) unit) (pair unit unit))`.
+Any contract with the same `parameter` and `return` types may be written with an empty sequence in its `code` section.

-Such a minimal contract code is thus `{ CDR ; UNIT ; PAIR }`.
+The simplest contracts is the contract for which the `parameter`, `storage`, and `return` are all of type `unit`.

-A valid contract source file would be as follows.
+This contract is as follows:

-    code { CDR ; UNIT ; PAIR }
+    code { };
-    storage unit
+    storage unit;
-    parameter unit
+    parameter unit;
-    return unit
+    return unit;

 ### Reservoir contract